MikuX-Dev/dotfiles/README.md

 ## License

-This project is licensed under the [GPL License](https://github.com/MikuX-Dev/dotfiles/blob/master/LICENSE).
+This project is licensed under the [MIT License](https://github.com/MikuX-Dev/dotfiles/blob/master/LICENSE).
 Feel free to use and modify the dotfiles as you see fit, but please give credit and provide a link back to this repository.

 Enjoy your customized Arch Linux setup!